-For further information on care homes in North Lincolnshire and what standards you have a right to expect from your care home visit the Care Quality Commission (CQC) website.
+For further information on care homes in North Lincolnshire, and the standards you have a right to expect from your care home, visit the Care Quality Commission (CQC) website.
 The CQC is an independent inspectorate for all health and social care in England.
 This includes care homes and home care services.

 Further sources of information